 No Need To Trip Over It

-In fact, unless you think psychedelic drugs have special magical healing properties, and that you just need to take some and all your problems will miraculously disappear, it would be fair to say that learning how to avoid things that damage metabolic function, increase stress, and inhibit brain function, is a far more reasonable starting point.
+Maybe psychedelic drugs have unique magical healing properties, and you need to take some, and all your problems will miraculously disappear.
+But it would be fair to say that learning to avoid things that damage metabolic function, increase stress, and inhibit brain function, is also a reasonable starting point.

-You could even consider the possibility of adding into your diet, a few every day ingredients that are known to provide powerful pro-metabolic, anti-stress, anti-inflammatory, brain fueling effects, before you decide to use what some consider to be poorly understood drugs, to do a so called ‘brain reset’.
+Consider adding a few everyday ingredients that are known to provide powerful pro-metabolic, anti-stress, anti-inflammatory, and brain-fueling effects before you decide to use what some consider to be poorly understood drugs to do a so-called brain reset.

-I mean, let’s assume for a second that hallucinogens can help, it’s not like they’re going to work by making you less metabolically healthy, are they?
-Surely there are more reliable, less mysterious ways to improve metabolism, that don’t involve summoning evil spirits, or having conversations with aliens.
+Let’s assume for a second that hallucinogens do help; it’s not like they will work by making you less metabolically healthy, will they?
+There are more reliable, less mysterious ways to improve metabolism that don’t involve summoning evil spirits or having conversations with aliens.
 Unless that’s what you want?

-And call me conspiratorial, but I think there’s good reason to be suspicious of drugs that suddenly start to receive mainstream promotion for the treatment of mental disorders, especially when those same drugs have been officially warned against for decades, because of their ability to cause what they are now saying they can treat.
-Were they wrong before, or are they wrong now?
+Call me conspiratorial, but I think there’s good reason to be suspicious of drugs that suddenly start to receive mainstream promotion for treating mental disorders.
+And those same drugs have been officially warned against for decades because of their ability to cause what they now say they can treat.
+So were they wrong before, or are they wrong now?

-What about all the ‘anti-depressants’ that have been pushed for the last few decades because they raise serotonin?
+What about all the “anti-depressants” that have been pushed for the last few decades because they raise serotonin?
 I thought they were supposed to be the solution.
 How does that align with science showing that LSD works by reducing serotonin exposure?
-And if LSD raises serotonin, like some have tried to argue, aren’t there plenty of drugs that already do that?
-The truth of the matter is, intentional or not, there is no consistent or coherent reasoning validating any of the main treatment approaches.
+And if LSD raises serotonin, like some have tried to argue, aren’t plenty of drugs already doing that?
+Intentional or not, no consistent or coherent reasoning validates any main treatment approaches.

-Funnily enough though, it doesn’t seem to make a difference, probably because people have been conditioned to accept that whenever the word science gets used, whatever information comes with that, can and must be trusted.
-Anything else is simply pseudo-scientific woo woo.
-And granted, lots of ‘alternative’ treatments are.
+Funnily enough, though, it doesn’t make a difference because people have gotten conditioned to accept that whenever the word science gets used, whatever information comes with that can and must be trusted.
+Anything else is pseudo-scientific “woo-woo”.
+And granted, lots of “alternative treatments” are.

-But what I’m talking about isn’t ‘alternative science’, it’s just science that makes sense, but disagrees with the mainstream narrative.
-A lot of this uncooperative biological science, fits inside a logical view of how metabolic issues can promote psychological dysfunction, and yet has been set aside as if it doesn’t exist, and most people never even hear about it.
+But what I’m talking about isn’t “alternative science”; it’s just science that makes sense but disagrees with the mainstream narrative.
+This uncooperative biological science fits inside a logical view of how metabolic issues can promote psychological dysfunction.
+Yet, it gets set aside as if it doesn’t exist, and most people never even hear about it.

-This includes science showing the dangers of the most popular treatment approaches for depression and anxiety, how they can cause what they are supposed to be treating, and how that makes sense in light of the demonstrated causes of many other metabolic illnesses, that often go together with mood related issues.
-And in any case, it’s pretty obvious that the official ways have not been working very well.
+It includes science showing the dangers of the most popular treatment approaches for depression and anxiety.
+And how they can cause what they are supposed to treat, and how that makes sense in light of the demonstrated causes of many other metabolic illnesses that often go together with mood-related issues.
+And in any case, the official ways have not worked very well.

-I’m not suggesting that science and nutrition are the solution to every problem effecting the mind, but what we’re talking about here, is some ways to improve basic function and resilience, to raise protection from the stresses of this world, whether biochemical, social, environmental, or spiritual.
-Not some potion that will ‘reset’ your life with just a few little drops.
+I’m not suggesting that science and nutrition solve every problem affecting the mind.
+Still, we’re talking about ways to improve primary function and resilience, to raise protection from the stresses of this world, whether biochemical, social, environmental, or spiritual.
+Not some potion that will “reset” your life with just a few little drops.

-I have written articles (with lots of studies attached), showing the things that have been closely associated with psychological dysfunction.
-Hypothyroidism, inflammation, oxidative stress, rising levels of cortisol, serotonin, nitric oxide, estrogen, bacterial endotoxin and lactate, as well as cholesterol, GABA and dopamine issues, and some other things.
-All of these can be symptoms (and promoters) of excess stress and metabolic interference.
+I have written articles (with many studies attached) showing things associated with psychological dysfunction.
+It includes hypothyroidism, inflammation, oxidative stress and rising levels of cortisol.
+And serotonin, nitric oxide, estrogen, bacterial endotoxin and lactate.
+And cholesterol, GABA and dopamine issues, and other things.
+These can promote and get promoted by excess stress and metabolic interference.

-And all of these can be influenced with simple and safe dietary changes that most people have never tried because they never knew they could, and because they have been propagandized into believing a completely false version of ‘nutritional science’, spread by people who may as well be tripping.
+And all these can be improved with simple and safe dietary changes that most people have never tried because they never knew they could.
+And because they got propagandized into believing an utterly false version of nutritional science, spread by people who may as well be tripping.

-One of the biggest dietary hallucinations is the idea that sugar causes disease, and quitting sugar treats disease.
-This goes well with the delusional belief that PUFAs are anti-inflammatory and heart-protective.
-Not to mention fantasies about salt, and iron, and cholesterol, and saturated fats, and dairy, and lots of other figments of the official imagination.
+One of the most significant dietary hallucinations is the idea that sugar causes disease and quitting sugar treats disease.
+It goes well with the delusional belief that PUFAs are anti-inflammatory and heart-protective.
+And it goes well with the official fantasies about salt, iron, cholesterol, saturated fats, and dairy.

-I know every situation isn’t identical, and you can’t just eat a bit of sugar and voila, your problems all go away.
-But if you have experienced the way something like a ‘stomach bug’ for instance, can effect your emotional state, you have been given a clue as to the dramatic difference a well functioning metabolism can make to the way you feel, even in high stress circumstances.
+I know every situation isn’t identical, and you can’t just eat a bit of sugar, and voila, your problems all go away.
+But if you have experienced how something like a “stomach bug” can affect your emotional state, you have been given a clue as to the dramatic difference a well-functioning metabolism can make to how you feel, even in high-stress circumstances.

-That’s why it makes sense to first see what happens if you get rid of the main things that can poison metabolism, and start to include the main things that can fuel metabolism (and the brain), and go from there.
-If you haven’t tried that, then you aren’t in a position to work out what to do after that.
+That’s why it makes sense to see what happens if you eliminate the main things that can “poison” metabolism and include the things that can fuel metabolism (and the brain) and go from there.
+If you have yet to try that, you cannot figure out what to do after that.

-Sometimes, just a bit more sugar and a little less PUFAs can mean slightly less cortisol and adrenaline, and not as much endotoxin, which can then mean lower serotonin, tipping the balance away from excess estrogen, reducing interference with mitochondrial respiration, moving things away from lactate and nitric oxide, improving regulation of dopamine and GABA, and before you know it, your liver works better and you’ve improved thyroid energy system function, and just like magic, you sleep deeper and you feel a bit better.
+Sometimes, more sugar and fewer PUFAs can mean slightly less cortisol and adrenaline.
+And then not as much endotoxin, which can mean lower serotonin.
+It can tip the balance away from excess estrogen, reducing interference with mitochondrial respiration, moving things away from lactate and nitric oxide, and improving the regulation of dopamine and GABA.
+Before you know it, your liver works better, and you’ve improved thyroid energy system function, and just like magic, you sleep better and feel a bit better.

 Other times, it won’t be so straightforward.
-So don’t take this as a dietary prescription.
-I’m not a doctor, and it isn’t intended as one.
+But, again, I’m not a doctor.
+And this is not a dietary prescription.
 But it’s the idea that’s important.
-No matter what I say, it can be complicated, and you’re going to have to figure out how to apply all of this to your life and particular circumstances.
-And like I said, there can be more to it than just a few dietary changes or a few pills.
-But if you’re being lied to about the effects of food on physiology, it can be an unnecessarily difficult up hill battle, and I don’t believe adding psychedelics into the mix is a guaranteed solution.
+No matter what I say, it can be complicated, and you’ll have to figure out how to apply it to your life and particular circumstances.
+And, as I said, there can be more to it than just a few dietary changes or pills.
+But suppose you’re being lied to about the effects of food on physiology.
+In that case, it can be an unnecessarily tough uphill battle, and I don’t believe adding psychedelics into the mix is a guaranteed solution.
 But, of course, that’s not to say it can’t be beneficial for various reasons.

-If you like what I have to say, and you want more information (including lots of studies), showing simple ways to improve metabolic function and reduce mood related issues, please check out some of my other articles, including Are You Running On Empty?.
+If you like what I say and want more information (including lots of studies) showing simple ways to improve metabolic function and reduce mood-related issues, please check out some of my other articles, including Are You Running On Empty?.
 And please share this and sign the email list up top.